The front of the school building.

 • Nutrition Program

-• Parenting and Family Literacy Centre for Parents/Caregivers and children from birth to 6 years of age
+• Parenting and Family Literacy Centre (birth to age 6)

-• Immaculata Child Care and Before/After-School Programs Serving students ages 2 to 12 years
+• Immaculata Child Care and Before/After-School Programs (ages 2 to 12)

 • Portuguese After-School Classes

-Our students are encouraged to learn from St. Helen's devotion to the Cross and to follow her example by becoming committed followers of our Lord Jesus.
+Students are encouraged to follow St. Helen’s example of devotion to the Cross and strive to become committed followers of Jesus through acts of kindness, faith, and service.